M0LTE/pi-transceiver/software/flow-graphs/README.md

 Default gain is 60 (who knows what units), frequency is set in the LimeSDR block.

-Tested on Ubuntu 20.04 + GNU Radio installed by following [these instructions](https://github.com/myriadrf/gr-limesdr#linux)
+Tested on Ubuntu 20.04 + GNU Radio installed by following [these (Installing via PPA) instructions](https://github.com/myriadrf/gr-limesdr#linux)